 - Lost wages

-It is important to speak with a Concord car accident lawyer about your case to ensure that you know all potential damages that you may be required to pay.
+It is important to speak with a Concord car accident lawyer about your case to ensure that you know all potential damages that you may be responsible for.

 How Can I Recover Damages For My Vehicle?

-If your vehicle was damaged in an accident that you were at fault for, you might be able to recover the cost of repairs through a collision insurance policy.
-If the cost of repairs exceeds the value of your car, your insurance company may declare it a total loss and will pay you the value of your vehicle.
+If your vehicle was damaged in an accident that you were at fault for, you might be able to recover the cost of repairs through collision coverage on your insurance policy.
+If the cost of repairs exceeds the value of your car, your insurance company may declare it a total loss and will pay you the fair market value of your vehicle as it was immediately before the crash.

 Will My Car Insurance Rates Increase If I’m At Fault For the Car Accident?

 Your car insurance rates may increase if you are at fault for the accident.
-The amount that your rates will go up will depend on your insurance company and the accident’s severity.
+The amount that your rates will go up will depend on your insurance company, your driving history and the accident’s severity.
+Some insurance companies will not increase your rates if the damage to the vehicles is under a specific threshold amount.

 Dealing with the Aftermath of a Car Accident in Concord, North Carolina